What are/were the issues with the proposed development at the Junction?

-Why is an off-street loading zone important for the survival of the Co-op?
+Why is a proper off-street loading zone important for the survival of the Co-op?

 - Every day, the Co-op receives deliveries of groceries by 18-wheeler trucks and other vehicles.
 The Co-op cannot control the size of trucks or timing of deliveries.
 Up to three or four trucks may be delivering simultaneously in the mornings.
 These trucks will be backed up on the street trying to unload if they cannot drive onto the lot as they do now.

-- The Co-op will lose the ability to not only get deliveries on that side of the building but get their trash and recycling picked up there.
-The developer has said they have no intention to help solve the Co-op’s trash and recycling issues, and they expect the Co-op to use the Sycamore lot.
+- In the proposed development, the Co-op would have lost the ability to not only get deliveries on that side of the building, but to get their trash and recycling picked up there.
+The developer had said they had no intention of taking responsibility for the Co-op’s trash and recycling, and they expected the Co-op to use the Sycamore lot.
 The Sycamore lot is too small, would prevent shoppers from parking there if it was used as a loading and trash zone, and would create noise and truck traffic in the residential neighborhood behind the Co-op.

-What are the traffic and safety issues with the lay-by?
+What were the traffic and safety issues with the development?

-- The lay-by does not provide enough space for simultaneous delivery by more than one large truck.
-Additional trucks will either be backed up along Carroll Avenue waiting to unload, they might double-park, blocking traffic, or they will simply drive away, disrupting Junction businesses awaiting deliveries.
+- The proposed lay-by did not provide enough space for simultaneous delivery by more than one large truck.
+Additional trucks would have either been backed up along Carroll Avenue waiting to unload, they might double-park, blocking traffic, or they would have simply driven away, disrupting Junction businesses awaiting deliveries.

-- Even a small truck in front of the Co-op is going to impede sight lines, and block visibility for pedestrians, bikers, and other cars at this complex Junction.
-Impatient motorists may pull out past waiting trucks, creating safety hazards.
+- Even a small truck in front of the Co-op would have impeded sight lines, and blocked visibility for pedestrians, bikers, and other cars at this complex Junction.
+Impatient motorists would have pulled out past waiting trucks, creating safety hazards.

-- The lay-by displaces a vital bus stop, and the bike station, and it’s not clear where they will go.
+- The lay-by would have displaced a vital bus stop, and the bike station, and it wasn’t clear where they would go.

-- The fact that elementary and middle school students cross through the Junction in the early morning, at the same time as commuters and grocery deliveries, makes the crossing more perilous.
+- The fact that elementary and middle school students cross through the Junction in the early morning, at the same time as commuters and grocery deliveries, made the crossing more perilous.

-- Fire Department vehicles also enter and exit at the Junction, and the Fire Chief has expressed concern about the development and lay-by at a City Council meeting.
+- Fire Department vehicles also enter and exit at the Junction, and the Fire Chief had expressed concern about the development and lay-by at a City Council meeting.

-For more, find us on facebook and twitter, or email us at TJCommunityVision@gmail.com
+For more, find us on facebook, or email us at TJCommunityVision@gmail.com

-Sign the Petition calling on City Council to reject the current plan:
+See the 2018 Petition calling on City Council to reject the plan:

 City documents on Takoma Junction here: